What is Cloud Computing?

 CloudBC is a collaborative initiative of the Province of BC through the Office of the Chief Information Officer (OCIO) and some of the largest public sector organizations in BC.

-Direction for CloudBC is provided by the senior executives responsible for IT at the following organizations (the CloudBC Entities):
+Direction for CloudBC is provided by the senior executives responsible for IT at the following organizations (the CloudBC Entities, also referred to on this website as “participating organizations”):

 - Province of British Columbia